Fused Audio Instance and Representation for Respiratory Disease Detection: Methods

-We present in this section our proposed architecture.
+We present in this section our proposed approach: \acrfull{fair} for COVID-19 Detection.
 Let $\mathcal{D} = \left\{\mathbf{x}^{(i)}_j\right\}$ be a dataset of $n$ subjects, where $i \in \{1,...,n\}$ denotes the subject index and $j \in \{1,...,2c\}$ denotes the index of sound instances in the set of $c$ body sounds.
-The components $\mathbf{x}_1^{(i)},...,\mathbf{x}_c^{(i)}$ denote the fixed-length waveform vectors related to the different $c$ audio instances.
-The components $\mathbf{x}_{c+1}^{(i)}, ...,\mathbf{x}_{2c}^{(i)}$ denote the associated spectrogram representation of $c$ audio instances.
-The spectrogram is constructed by transforming the waveform representation with Discrete Short-Time Fourier Transform \citep{griffin_signal_1984}.
+The components $\mathbf{x}_1^{(i)},...,\mathbf{x}_c^{(i)}$ denote the fixed-length \emph{waveform} vectors related to the different $c$ audio instances.
+The components $\mathbf{x}_{c+1}^{(i)}, ...,\mathbf{x}_{2c}^{(i)}$ denote the associated \emph{spectrogram} representation of $c$ audio instances.
+The spectrogram is constructed by transforming the waveform representation with Discrete Short-Time Fourier Transform \cite{griffin_signal_1984}.
 In our experiments, we use the Mel-Spectrogram, which is the logarithmic transformation of the frequency in Hertz to Mel scale given by the equation:

 Our objective is to derive a representative feature vector for $c$ body sounds per subject across waveform and spectrogram inputs.
 We denote by $\mathbf{x}^{(i)} = [\mathbf{x}_1^{(i)},...,\mathbf{x}_{2c}^{(i)}]$ the aggregated input instance related to the $i$-th subject.
 The \acrshort{fair} approach takes the input $\mathbf{x}^{(i)}$ of the $i$-th subject and returns a joint feature vector $\mathbf{z}^{(i)}$ that aggregates the information across multiple body sounds and representations as shown in the following equation.